Salton Sea: Before the modern era

-The Gulf of California would extend as far north as the city of Indio, were it not for the delta created by the Colorado River.
+The Gulf of California would extend as far north as the city of Indio, some 150 mi northwest of its current limits, were it not for the delta created by the Colorado River.
 Over three million years, through all of the Pleistocene, the river's delta expanded until it cut off the northern part of the gulf.
 Since then, the Colorado River has alternated between emptying into the basin, creating a freshwater lake, and emptying into the gulf, leaving the lake to dry and turn to desert.
 Wave-cut shorelines at various elevations record a repeated cycle of filling and drying over hundreds of thousands of years.
 The most recent freshwater lake was Lake Cahuilla, also known as the Blake Sea after American professor and geologist William Phipps Blake.
 It covered over 2000 sqmi, six times the area of the Salton Sea.

-Archaeological sites and radiocarbon dates indicate that the lake was filled three or four times over the last 1300 years.
+Archaeological sites and radiocarbon dates indicate that the lake was filled three or four times over the last 1,300 years.
 When full, the lake would attract Native Americans to its shores.
-Hundreds of sites have been found, some possibly long-term villages and other temporary camps.
+Hundreds of sites have been found, some possibly long-term villages and others temporary camps.
 The occupants ate at least four species of fish (two of which were razorback sucker and bonytail chub), birds (particularly the coot), black-tailed jackrabbit, black-tailed cottontail rabbit, and sometimes deer and bighorn sheep.
 Among the plants they used were bulrush, cattail, mesquite, and saltbush.
 The Cahuilla people have an oral memory of the last lake, which existed in the 17th century and dried up soon after 1700.

 Throughout the Spanish period of California's history, the area was referred to as the "Colorado Desert" after the Colorado River.
 In a railroad survey completed in 1855, it was called "the Valley of the Ancient Lake".
-On several old maps from the Library of Congress, it has been found labeled "Cahuilla Valley" (after the local Native American tribe) and "Cabazon Valley" (after a local Native American chief – Chief Cabazon).
-"Salt Creek" first appeared on a map in 1867 and "Salton Station" is on a railroad map from 1900, although this place had existed as a rail stop since the late 1870s.
+On several old maps from the Library of Congress, it has been found labeled "Cahuilla Valley" (after the local Indian tribe) and "Cabazon Valley" (after a local Indian chief – Chief Cabazon).
+"Salt Creek" first appeared on a map in 1867, and "Salton Station" is on a railroad map from 1900, although this place had existed as a rail stop since the late 1870s.
 Until the advent of the modern sea, the Salton Sink was the site of a major salt-mining operation.